Abbas II of Persia: Personality and appearance

 Western observers have often portrayed Abbas II's personality in favourable terms.
 He was generous towards friends and strangers alike, especially in his carousing parties.
 Abbas started drinking in 1649, when he was only seventeen.
-His carousing parties are the most well-documented part of his life, with all of them described in details in the Abbas-nama.
+His carousing parties are the most well-documented part of his life, being described in detail in the Abbas-nama.
 The shah would usually invite a small number of his favourite courtiers and drink with them.
 Throughout the Nowruz festivals and royal hunting parties, he allowed the wine to flow freely, and often requested the Western residents in Isfahan to join him.
-He allowed Western men to drink from his golden cup, which was "fully inlaid with precious stones, mostly uncut rubies", and which was a gift from Russia.
+He allowed Western men to drink from his golden cup, a gift to him from Russia, which was "fully inlaid with precious stones, mostly uncut rubies".

 Abbas has been praised for his sense of justice.
 In the words of Chardin, he considered himself put on the throne by God to rule as a king responsible for the welfare of all his subjects, not as a tyrant bent on the curtailment of freedom, including the freedom of conscience.
 In Western eyes, this sense of justice makes his brutality (which sometimes is seen as a fault) akin to the harsh punishments of Abbas the Great rather than the cruelty of Safi.
-According to Chardin, the Iranians appreciated Abbas' justice, stating that he treated his people favourably, while made himself feared abroad, and that he loved justice and did not abuse his power to oppress his people.
+According to Chardin, the Iranians appreciated Abbas's justice, stating that he treated his people favourably, while making himself feared abroad, and that he loved justice and did not abuse his power by oppressing his people.

 The VOC envoy Joan Cuneaus, who met Abbas in 1652, described him as "being of medium height, rather skinny, loose-limbed, and beardless".
 However, surviving portraits show him with a longish face, sharply defined features and a wide, sweeping moustache.
 In some paintings, like that of Chehel Sotoun, Abbas was depicted with a very dark beard and moustache whereas in others, his facial hair is light, almost blond.

 Coinage

 In his early years, Abbas II used the same distichs initiated by his great-grandfather, "Abbas banda-ye shāh-e velāyat" (Abbas, the servant of the realm's majesty), but in 1644, he replaced it for another distich "beh-giti sekka-ye sāhebqerāni / zad az towfiq-e haqq ‘Abbās-e Sāni" (In the universe a die of sahebqerani made / Assist by truth, ‘Abbās the second).
 In this panegyric distich, Abbas called himself Saheb Qeran, 'Lord of the Auspicious Conjunction', and accordingly, named his coins sahebqerani.
-This name gradually became widely used to regard any state coin.
+This name gradually became widely used to refer to any state coin.

-The financial crisis during his reign, prompted Abbas to reduce the weight of his coins and decrease the number of Safavid mints that once numbered sixteen to nineteen.
+The financial crisis during his reign prompted Abbas to reduce the weight of his coins and decrease the number of Safavid mints that once numbered between 16 and 19.
 During the last decade of his reign, only ten of these mints were still operational.
-New mechanical European minting technology were introduced to Iran during Abbas' reign, although he is said to have admired it, he showed to desire to acquire this new technology.
+New mechanical European minting technology was introduced to Iran during Abbas's reign.
+He is said to have admired it and showed a desire to acquire this new technology.